rougier/from-python-to-numpy/10-bibliography.rst

 ===============================================================================

-This is a curated list of some numpy related resources (articles, books & tutorials) addressing different aspects and requiring different levels.
+This is a curated list of some numpy related resources (articles, books & tutorials) addressing different aspects of Numpy.
+Some are very specific to Numpy/Scipy while some others offer a broader view on numerical computing.

 .. contents:: **Contents**
    :local: